fabcoins-dot-info/fabcoins.info/_data/devdocs/en/references/transactions.md

 * [`OP_RETURN`][op_return]{:#term-op-return}{:.term} terminates the script in failure when executed.

-A complete list of opcodes can be found on the Bitcoin Wiki [Script Page][wiki script], with an authoritative list in the `opcodetype` enum of the Bitcoin Core [script header file][core script.h]
+A complete list of opcodes can be found on the Fabcoin Wiki [Script Page][wiki script], with an authoritative list in the `opcodetype` enum of the Fabcoin Core [script header file][core script.h]

 ![Warning icon](/img/icons/icon_warning.svg)
 **<span id="signature_script_modification_warning">Signature script modification warning</span>:**